What is data sovereignty?

 1. Adequacy decisions

-As under the GDPR’s predecessor, the Data Protection Directive 1995, transfers of personal data to a third country (i.e. one that is not an EU member state), a territory or an international organisation may take place only if the European Commission has decided that there is “an adequate level of protection”.
+As under the EU GDPR’s predecessor, the Data Protection Directive 1995, transfers of personal data to a third country (i.e. one that is not an EEA member), a territory or an international organisation may take place only if the European Commission has decided that there is “an adequate level of protection”.

 2. Appropriate safeguards